apennisi/rgbd_person_tracking/README.md

 without considering the patch of the image containing the detection, are used as negative samples.
 Then, a Kalman filter is used for filtering the noise of each track.
-A track is assigned to the current detection if, from the set of classifiers and Kalman filters, the response of one classifier is greater than a certain threshold c, or if the euclidean distance between the past track position and the current position is less then a threshold e (see Fig. 3.3b).
+A track is assigned to the current detection if, from the set of classifiers and Kalman filters, the response of one classifier is greater than a certain threshold _c_, or if the euclidean distance between the past track position and the current position is less then a threshold _e_.